Page Title

 WARNINGS AND PRECAUTIONS

 Hypersensitivity and Infusion-Related Reactions: Serious hypersensitivity reactions including life-threatening anaphylactic reactions have occurred with TRODELVY.
 Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, pneumonitis, and skin reactions.
-Hypersensitivity reactions within 24 hours of dosing occurred in 37% of patients.
+Hypersensitivity reactions within 24 hours of dosing occurred in 35% of patients.
 Grade 3-4 hypersensitivity occurred in 2% of patients.
-The incidence of hypersensitivity reactions leading to permanent discontinuation of TRODELVY was 0.3%.
-The incidence of anaphylactic reactions was 0.3%.
+The incidence of hypersensitivity reactions leading to permanent discontinuation of TRODELVY was 0.2%.
+The incidence of anaphylactic reactions was 0.2%.
 Pre-infusion medication is recommended.
+Have medications and emergency equipment to treat such reactions available for immediate use.
 Observe patients closely for hypersensitivity and infusion-related reactions during each infusion and for at least 30 minutes after completion of each infusion.
-Medication to treat such reactions, as well as emergency equipment, should be available for immediate use.
 Permanently discontinue TRODELVY for Grade 4 infusion-related reactions.

 Increased Risk of Adverse Reactions in Patients with Reduced UGT1A1 Activity: Patients homozygous for the uridine diphosphate-glucuronosyl transferase 1A1 (UGT1A1)*28 allele are at increased risk for neutropenia, febrile neutropenia, and anemia and may be at increased risk for other adverse reactions with TRODELVY.
-The incidence of Grade 3-4 neutropenia was 67% in patients homozygous for the UGT1A1*28, 46% in patients heterozygous for the UGT1A1*28 allele and 46% in patients homozygous for the wild-type allele.
-The incidence of Grade 3-4 anemia was 25% in patients homozygous for the UGT1A1*28 allele, 10% in patients heterozygous for the UGT1A1*28 allele, and 11% in patients homozygous for the wild-type allele.
+The incidence of Grade 3-4 neutropenia was 58% in patients homozygous for the UGT1A1*28, 49% in patients heterozygous for the UGT1A1*28 allele, and 43% in patients homozygous for the wild-type allele.
+The incidence of Grade 3-4 anemia was 21% in patients homozygous for the UGT1A1*28 allele, 10% in patients heterozygous for the UGT1A1*28 allele, and 9% in patients homozygous for the wild-type allele.
 Closely monitor patients with known reduced UGT1A1 activity for adverse reactions.
 Withhold or permanently discontinue TRODELVY based on clinical assessment of the onset, duration and severity of the observed adverse reactions in patients with evidence of acute early-onset or unusually severe adverse reactions, which may indicate reduced UGT1A1 function.

 Embryo-Fetal Toxicity: Based on its mechanism of action, TRODELVY can cause teratogenicity and/or embryo-fetal lethality when administered to a pregnant woman.
 TRODELVY contains a genotoxic component, SN-38, and targets rapidly dividing cells.
 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TRODELVY and for 6 months after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with TRODELVY and for 3 months after the last dose.